cmu-sei/juneberry/docs/specs/experiment_outline_specification.md

     "format_version": <linux style version string of the format of this file.>, "model" : {
-        "filters": [ <list of filters to add to each model> ] "maximum_evaluations": <maximum number of similar evaluations to perform at once.
+        "filters": [ <list of filters to add to each model> ] "maximum_evaluations": <EXPERIMENTAL maximum number of similar evaluations to perform at once.
 Default is 1.>
     }
     "reports": [
         {